The Best Way to Advertise Your Salon

 The best grocery store advertising program for salons is Register Tapes Unlimited.
 Our clients can print their coupons on the back of grocery store register tape so thousands of people can see your ad every day.

 As customers look over their purchases, they’ll see your supermarket advertisement over and over and grow familiar with your brand.
 Soon, when they drive by your salon, they’ll think of your supermarket advertisement and plan to redeem your coupon.
-Plus, they’re likely to hold onto the coupon much longer than they would a normal flier, making grocery store advertising a safe bet for you and your team.
+Plus, they’re likely to hold onto the coupon much longer than they would a normal flier, making salon advertising through grocery store ads a safe bet for you and your team.

 The best part of register tape advertising is that printing on the store’s receipt tape means lower print costs for you.
 Where mailer or even local poster campaigns can mean high ink and paper costs, you can save tremendously because the grocery store is already paying for these materials.